junxit/us-congress-bills-116/bill.md

 Section 12409 of the Federal Ocean Acidification Research and Monitoring Act of 2009 (33 U.S.C.
 3708) is amended—

-- **(1)** in subsection (a), by striking “subtitle—” and all that follows through paragraph (4) and inserting the following: “subtitle $30,500,000 for each of the fiscal years 2020 through 2024.”; and
+- **(1)** in subsection (a), by striking “subtitle—” and all that follows through paragraph (4) and inserting the following: “subtitle $30.5 million for each of the fiscal years 2020 through 2024.”; and
-- **(2)** in subsection (b), by striking “subtitle—” and all that follows through paragraph (4) and inserting the following: “subtitle $20,000,000 for each of the fiscal years 2020 through 2024.”.
+- **(2)** in subsection (b), by striking “subtitle—” and all that follows through paragraph (4) and inserting the following: “subtitle $20 million for each of the fiscal years 2020 through 2024.”.